If you’re a low-income earner in Nova Scotia, you may be eligible for the Poverty Reduction Credit from the provincial government.

 The poverty reduction credit is paid on the same date as the Nova Scotia income assistance payment dates, usually 3 working dates before the end of the month.
 The poverty cheque dates for 2022 are:

 |April 2022||April 27, 28, 29|

 |October 2022||October 27, 28, 31|

 |January 2023||January 27, 30, 31|

-If you’re already setup to receive your income assistance as direct deposit, the poverty reduction credit will also be deposited into your bank account.
+If you’re already set up to receive your income assistance as a direct deposit, the poverty reduction credit will also be deposited into your bank account.

 For those that receive cheques, the delivery dates may vary depending on the mail service in your area.
 Therefore, it is recommended to enroll for direct deposit to ensure your payments are timely.

 The Nova Scotia Poverty Reduction Credit is a quarterly, tax-free financial assistance paid to low-income people or those living in poverty that also receive income assistance.
 It currently pays an annual benefit of $500 spread over 4 quarterly.

 It is a unique program because it is specifically designed for those living in poverty that have NO children.

 Note that only one adult per household can receive the credit.
 That is if you’re married or in a common-law relationship, the credit will be paid to either couple – not both.